JavierEMendez/mantis-trading/README.md

 ## What is Mantis Trading?

-Mantis Trading is a trading firm that uses algorythmic trading to accumulate cryptocurrencies, with a focus on Bitcoin.
+Mantis Trading is a trading firm that uses algorythmic trading to accumulate Bitcoin, with a focus on cryptocurrencies.

 ### Team
 * Grant DePalma